 IVC is one of twenty colleges that participated in a national Caring Campus cohort funded by the Ascendium Education Group.
 Additionally, IVC is honored to be selected as one of a few community colleges amongst this cohort of four-year universities.
 Our Classified professionals, representing departments from across the campus, have participated in multiple initiative activities from the IEBC-led coaching sessions discussing and developing thoughtful behavioral commitments to participating in on-campus and virtual IVC Cares student success events.

 Caring Campus is key to the success of the college’s Guided Pathways efforts.
 Our liaison leadership represents a mix of both, the Guided Pathways administration and faculty and the IVC Classified Senate.
-The Guided Pathways facilitator is a central Caring Campus liaison between IEBC and the campus while the IVC Classified Senate President is the lead Classified coordinator and co-liaison to assist in the rollout of the program.
+The Guided Pathways facilitator is a central Caring Campus liaison between IEBC and the campus while the IVC Classified Senate Past President is the lead Classified coordinator and co-liaison to assist in the rollout of the program.
 Since our beginning in the Fall of 2019, IVC Classified Senate developed a Classified Senate Caring Campus Committee, which develops and implements our college-wide Caring Campus efforts; and, a college-wide Classified Completion Team that is integrated into the college Guided Pathways efforts.